hotdoy/grav-theme-hotdoy/README.md

 > **SNIPCART WARNING** : The newest version of Snipcart that comes with the theme seems to have some issues.
-I will be contacting them  to try to figure out if something can be done on my side
+I will be contacting them  to try and figure out if something can be done on my side.

 # Hotdoy Theme